What we believe at Life-everlasting

 - Dispensations describe well the counsels of the Almighty God in his dealings with mankind.
 We are currently governed under the dispensation of Grace.

-- Israel has not ceased to exist but in the days of the tribulation, after the Church is taken to heaven, a remnant (small number) will believe on the Lord Jesus Christ (Yeshua) as their Messiah, and will arise and go and evangelise the nations (as Jesus has commanded).
-The re-birth of Israel after its destruction and dispersal, as prophesied by Jesus, has taken place – she is yet to accept her Messiah.
+- Israel has not ceased to exist but in the days of the tribulation, after the Church is taken to heaven, a remnant (small number) will believe on their Messiah (Yeshua), the Son of God, and will arise and go and evangelise the nations (as Jesus commanded).
+The re-birth of Israel after its destruction and dispersal, was prophesied by Jesus, has taken place – she is yet to accept her Messiah.

-- The righteous God will judge the world during a period called the Great Tribulation over a period of seven years, commencing when Israel signs a peace deal with the Antichrist, which occurs sometime (unknown number of years) after the rapture of the Church (pre-tribulation).
-In this period God judges, in particular Israel, but also the Nations because they rejected the Messiah.
+- The righteous God will judge the world during a period called the Great Tribulation over a period of seven years, commencing when Israel signs a peace deal with the Antichrist, which occurs some time (unknown number of years) after the believers are taken to heaven (pre-tribulation).
+In this period God judges Israel for rejecting the messiahship of Jesus and the Nations for rejecting Jesus Christ, the Son of God

-- Christ Jesus as Messiah will reign for 1000 years (called the Messianic Kingdom) following the tribulation (pre-millennialism, which is “waiting for the Son”) during which time Satan will be locked-up.
+- Christ Jesus as Messiah will reign for 1000 years (called the Messianic Kingdom) following the tribulation (pre-millennialism) during which time Satan will be locked-up.
 After this time Satan will be let loose, for a short time, to test the hearts of all people.
 Following the time of testing those that fail, along with Satan, will be cast into Hell for ever.